 Cars with antilock brakes have an amber or yellow warning light, which usually says ABS.
 If this light stays illuminated after the bulb check, it indicates a problem with the antilock braking system.
 The ABS controller will disable the system and your brakes should function as if you don't have ABS.
 In this case, you can safely drive the car to a mechanic for service.

-For more articles on brake systems and repair, check out the links on the next page.
+For more articles on brake systems and repair, check out the links below.